calaldees/teachingWorkshops/teacherTraining/howDoYouLearnToTeach.md

 Feel free to skip tasks if you have mastered them.
 I will expect you to be able to perform these skills from this point onwards.

+TASK: For SP3
+Create a screen capture video that is less than 2min, demoing your reflection workflow
+Requirements:
+* Active/Current actions/tasks + Archived actions/tasks
+* Class/Tutor must have access to some of your actions/reflections/resources
+* This must be linked from the course blackboard wiki

-Next session we will be consolidating how we reflect and collaborate online.
+Next session we will be consolidating as a group how we reflect and collaborate online.

 ### My Example Workflows